Gabrielasiu/Callenge-3/README.md

 The payroll tracker is an interactive website where employers would be able to add employees informations such as name, last name and salary.
-Once the information was added, then they'll be able to check the console and see the average salary of the employees in the corporation.
+Once the information had been added, then they'll be able to check the console and see the average salary of the employees in the corporation.
 Also, they'll be able to choose a random employee amoung all of the data submitted, and select one employee for winning an